 As parents, we need to encourage our children to speak up for themselves whenever and wherever possible.

 Not only will this hold them in good stead for speech-making, it will improve their general self-confidence too.
 That's why public speaking for kids is an excellent educational activity.

 Offer up life lessons to them about diversity and acceptance.
 These skills will make your child a "people person" who is not afraid to speak in public.

 There will be times when they feel fearful or anxious about speaking.
-Let them have these feelings, but remind them of other times when they have been successful at public speaking.
+Let them have these feelings, but remind them of times when they have been successful at public speaking.

 You can't take the fear away from them, but you can equip them to overcome fears on their own.

-By developing public speaking skills, your child will be more confident and have higher self esteem.
+By developing public speaking skills, your child will be more confident and have higher self-esteem.

 Plus, you'll be breaking the pattern of fear and ushering in a generation that is not afraid to speak in public settings.